JoshRochotte/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Josh Rochotte is a Ph.D. student in Information Science at the Rutgers University School of Communication and Information.
 His research interests include Human Centered Data Science, Computational Social Science, Recommendation Algorithms and Motivational Information Systems.
-Josh is a member of the  Behavioral Informatics Lab, and is advised by Dr. Vivek Singh.
+Josh is a member of the  Behavioral Informatics Lab, working at teh intersection of human behavior and information technology, and is advised by Dr. Vivek Singh.

 Josh is also a Product Manager at Medidata Solutions, providing AI and ML driven data reconciliation tools to data managers and central monitors in clinical trials.